pranabekka/pranabekka.github.io/content/static-site-build-tool.md

 and access to all sorts of (cli) tools
 (including your own scripts and binaries).

-**NOTE:** Some of this might require a more advanced understanding of static site generators, or at least an understanding of my understanding of them ;p \
-See [my article](@/how-ssgs-work.md) on how they work to know more (It's a bit long and quite exhaustive, so feel free to skip it unless you're really confused).
-Also, the article won't describe build systems.

 ## Prior Art

 Some similar tools already exist